rajrohan/titanic-dataset/README.md

 # titanic-dataset

 Requirements
-1. Pyhton with jupyter notebook.
+1. Pyhton , jupyter notebook.
 2. Numpy, Pandas, seaborn and sklearn library.
 3. dataset which is available in the repository.